 Although it’s often called “rice wine,” the brewing process is much closer to that of beer.
 To produce wine, the sugars already present in fruit ferment to produce the alcohol.
 For beer, starches first convert to the sugars before fermentation occurs.
 With sake, the conversions of starch to sugar and sugar to alcohol happen simultaneously.

 The rice is first steamed, not soaked as it might be in cooking, to produce large, firm moist grains.
 Water is used several times throughout the brewing process.
 Because the mineral content can greatly affect the taste, the particular water used is crucial.
+Hard water, high in mineral content, will produce a dry sake, while soft water lends a sweeter taste.
 Many breweries pride themselves on using local water from natural sources.
 Several breweries in Ishikawa, for example, draw from purified rainwater flowing from Mount Haku, the holy mountain in the southern area of the prefecture.

 sprinkle in some kōji and yeast